joaogci/SSE/README.md

 # temp_range
 0.05, 4.0
 ```
-The first line are the system parameters, `d` is the system dimension, `1` and `2`, `L` is the number of unit cells, `S`, `delta` and `h` are just the Hamiltonian parameters, and `epsilon` is a parameter for the Directed Loops method.
-It has to be a value larger or equal to 0.
-Simulations perform best for lower values of `epsilon`.
+The first line are the system parameters, `d` is the system dimension, `1` and `2`, `L` is the number of unit cells, `S` is the quantum spin number, `delta` and `h` are just the Hamiltonian parameters, and `epsilon` is a parameter for the Directed Loops method. `epsilon` has to be a value larger or equal to 0.
+Simulations perform best for low values of `epsilon`.

 To use the test temperatures ( $\beta = \{0.5, 1.0, 2.0, 4.0, 8.0, 16.0\}$ ), you will need to "uncomment" the line  `test_tmps`.
 Else, you will have to specify how many temperature point (`len_beta`) you want to generate, equaly spaced, between the `temp_range` variables.